floft/vrada/README.md

  - *--lstm-da* -- use LSTM with adaptation (R-DANN)
  - *--vrnn-da* -- use VRNN with adaptation (VRADA/VADDA)

-To try these out, make sure you clone the repository recursively since there's submodules:
+To try these out, make sure you clone the repository recursively since there's submodules.

     git clone --recursive https://github.com/floft/vrada
     cd vrada